- Location: Hawaii

 Obtaining a CDL is a little more complicated than applying for a regular license.
 It takes specific skills to operate unwieldy commercial vehicles, and drivers need to have an expansive knowledge of the special subjects pertaining to those vehicles.
 But the end result is being able to drive big trucks.
 We cover how to apply for a CDL in step-by-step detail.

 How long is a CDL valid?

-In Hawaii, a CDL is valid for six years.
+In Hawaii, a CDL is valid for up to 8 years.
 After that, you need to renew it.
-If you're 72 or older, you need to renew it every two years.
+If you're 72 or older, you need to renew it every 2 years.

 What's the difference between a Class A, B, or C license?